Gatecoin-GATE/Gatecoin/README.md

 What is Gatecoin ?
 ----------------------

-Gatecoin is a coin based on Blake-256 POW algorithm, including VRX ( difficulty changes for every block, 51% attacks and time warp attacks ).
-For full details, please visit our website at https://gatecoin-gate.github.io .
+Gatecoin is a coin based on Blake-256 POW algorithm, including DGW ( difficulty changes for every block ). </br> For full details, please visit our website at https://gatecoin-gate.github.io .
 Compiled binary releases are available on Github. </br>

 Website : https://gatecoin-gate.github.io </br>
 Pool : http://104.238.134.74/ </br>